mittalf/Surfs-up-challenge/README.md

 ![DecemberTemps.PNG](DecemberTemps.PNG)

-Points:
 - June temperature had more data points (1700) than December temperature (1517)
 - Standard deviation of temperature in December is 3.74 whereas in June it is 3.25.
 June standard deviation is closer to the average temperature for the month than December is.
 - The minimum temperature in December was 56 degrees where as the minimum temperaturew in June was 64 degrees.
 - Average temperature in December was 71 degrees where as the average temperature in June was 74 degrees.
-The maximum temperature in December was 83 degrees where as in June it was 85 degrees
+- The maximum temperature in December was 83 degrees where as in June it was 85 degrees